royaltm/spectrusty-tutorial/step5.md

 }
 ```

 As you may see the joystick device for [Ula128] is positioned slightly deeper in the device chain, because we made its first device a sound processor.
 The [128 keypad][SerialKeypad] is connected to the PSG's IO port `A`.
-128k ROM routines are using
-this port for connecting to both the keypad (AUX - serial port 1) and the RS-232 (SER - serial port 2).
+128k ROM routines are using this port for connecting to both the keypad (AUX - serial port 1) and the [RS-232][Rs232Io] (SER - serial port 2).
 But in this example we won't be using the second serial port for the RS-232 connection.
-You can check [this example] to see how to implement both.
+You can check [this example](https://github.com/royaltm/spectrusty/tree/master/examples/sdl2-zxspectrum) to see how to implement both.

 [![Iana](menu-step5.png)][sword-of-ianna]